milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

         [:p (str "Hello " name "!!!")]))
 ```

-check it in the browser, you should see the same result as before
+Check it in the browser, you should see the same result as before.

-the only problem that this looks still too static! so let's add some twist here, the page will accept a name as parameter and we will insert the name in the generated page.
+The only problem that this looks still too static!
+So let's add some twist here, the page will accept a name as parameter and we will insert the name in the generated page.

-modfy the ```custom page``` function to accept a name parameter and generate a greeting text for the name :
+Modfy the ```custom page``` function to accept a name parameter and generate a greeting text for the name.

 ```
 (defn custom-page [name]